Andrew6695/bdm_fall2025_opt/README.md

 1. **Efficient Frontier:** risk (variance) on the x-axis, expected monthly return on the y-axis.
 The dots correspond to IPOPT solutions under progressively looser variance caps.
-2. **Allocation vs Risk:** each line shows how a ticker's weight changes as the risk budget grows.
+2. **Allocation vs Risk:** Each line shows how a ticker's weight changes as the risk budget grows.
 The plot confirms that allocations remain in the long-only, fully-invested region (0–1 on the y-axis).